cculianu/electrum-cash-protocol/protocol-methods.rst

       The first block height which is indexed by this server for RPA-related RPC calls.
 Prefix searching of blocks before this height will always yield empty results.

+  * *broadcast_package*

+    A boolean value.
+If present and set to :const:`true`, then the server definitely has :func:`blockchain.transaction.broadcast_package` support.
+If this key is missing or :const:`false`, then the server may not support this method.

 **Example Result**